KarinaFang/ORIE5741project/README.md

   1. How to select symptom features to predict covid positive?

+  2. What is the optimal model we can use to analyze the data?

-  2. What is the relationship between the characteristics of patients and the possibility of testing positive?
+  3. What is the relationship between the characteristics of patients and the possibility of testing positive?